-CO1: Explain the functioning of different human physiological systems.

-CO2: Explain the operations of transducers and recorders used for bio-medical applications.

-CO3: Explain the principles of medical imaging systems.

-CO4: Explain the principles of monitoring instruments used for bio-medical application

-CO5: Explain the need for health supporting systems
+- 1. Describe the functioning of different human physiological systems. - 2.
+Analyze the operations of transducers and recorders used for bio-medical applications. - 3.
+Describe the functionality of medical imaging systems. - 4.
+Illustrate the working principles of monitoring instruments used for bio-medical applications. - 5.
+Describe the need for biomedical supporting instruments.